-The temperature and density of food varies.
-I would recommend that the food is checked before cooking commences.
+The temperature and density of food varies, I would recommend that the food is checked before cooking commences.
 Pay particular attention to large joints of meat and chicken, some foods should not be completely thawed before cooking.
-For example fish cooks so quickly that it is sometimes better to begin cooking while still slightly frozen.
 The BREAD programme is suitable for defrosting small items such as rolls or a small loaf.
 These will require a standing time to allow the centre to thaw.
-In the following example I will show you how to defrost 1.4Kg of frozen poultry.
+In the following example I will show you how to defrost 1.4 Kg of frozen poultry.